Society Complaints Procedure

-Where complaints are made simultaneously to the Society and to other Registers, the PPO has the right to negotiate with those registers to avoid duplicating complaints processes.
+Where complaints are made simultaneously to the Society and to other Registers, the Ethics Officer has the right to negotiate with those registers to avoid duplicating complaints processes.
 If no such negotiation is possible, the Society will apply the following test: if the registrant complained against has been a registrant of the Society for a longer time than they have been a registrant of the other register, the Society will commence its complaints process.
 If the registrant has not, the Society will allow the other register to hear the complaint first.

 Where multiple or duplicate complaints are made to the Society against the same registrant, they would be considered together to enable a holistic assessment of the registrants fitness to practise, leading to better outcomes and for greater efficiency in the complaints process.